ByronAP/NOMAD/SPECIFICATION.md

 Binary data (type X) **MUST** be encoded as raw bytes without any length prefix.
 The surrounding JSON structure or schema determines how many bytes belong to the value.

+A reader derives the byte count from its context:

+* For fields with a fixed-size type, the declared size defines the length.
+* Within arrays or objects, the closing `]` or `}` delimiter marks the end of the value.
+* For top-level values, the schema or enclosing file format specifies the expected length.

 ### 5.3.
 Null Values

 Fields with type specifier 'N' or nullable fields with null values **MUST** be encoded as the JSON literal `null` without quotes.